 His reign is well documented as he had many scribes making inscriptions of his accomplishments but this documentation has been challenged on the grounds of inaccuracy.
-While it does seem clear that Shulgi reigned well, the majority of the documents relating to the details of his rule were those he ordered to be set down.
+While it does seem clear that Shulgi reigned well, the majority of the documents relating to the details of his rule were those he ordered to be set down, including the famous A Praise Poem of Shulgi.
 Later chroniclers would accuse him of impiety and falsification of records, but the archaeological evidence seems to support his version of his reign fairly well.
+He is regularly credited with either initiating or encouraging the rebirth of Sumerian culture known as the Sumerian Renaissance.

 Early Reign & Shulgi's Run